We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Atopic dermatitis usually affects young children.
 Although its symptoms are similar to seborrheic dermatitis, you may find that the affected areas also ooze and weep.
 Atopic dermatitis generally occurs in other areas of the body, but it’s possible for it to appear on the scalp.

-Keep reading to learn more about what may be causing your dermatitis and how to find relief.
+Keep reading to learn more about what may be causing your eczema and how to find relief.

 It isn’t clear what causes seborrheic dermatitis, but it may be due in part to: